-The things that accompany our great salvation can be increasingly ours, but we will have to fight for them every day of our lives.
+The things that accompany our great salvation can be increasingly ours, but we will have to work and fight for them every day of our lives.

-1. How is being filled with the Spirit and salvation like being drunk with wine?

-2. How should we prepare each day for going out into a hostile world to gain more of our great salvation?

-3. We are in a fight.
+- 1. Look at Ephesians 5.18-21.
+How is being filled with the Spirit and salvation like being drunk with wine? - 2.
+How should we prepare each day for going out into a hostile world to gain more of our great salvation?
+That is, what does it mean for you to put on the helmet of salvation and take up the shield of salvation? - 3.
+We are in a fight.
 We didn't start this fight, and we're not looking for trouble.
 But we are in a struggle for our soul.
-Either we fight to gain more of our salvation, or, neglecting our great salvation, we will drift from it.
-How would you advise a new Christian to prepare for a life of fighting for this great salvation?
+Either we fight to gain more of our salvation, or, neglecting our great salvation, we will drift from it (Heb.
+2.1-3).
+How would you know if you were beginning to neglect your salvation?

-Next steps - Transformation: Can you think of one change you could make in your daily life that would allow you to fight more effectively for your great salvation?
+Next steps-Transformation: Can you think of one change you could make in your daily life that would allow you to fight more effectively for your great salvation?